Apple Pippin: Bandai and Apple

 In 1993, Bandai wanted to deliver a scaled-down version of the Macintosh purely for CD-ROM game-playing.
 Bandai President and CEO Makoto Yamashina chose the Macintosh platform over other platforms available at the time.

 In early 1994, Bandai approached Apple with the gaming console idea.
 The original design was based on a Macintosh Classic II 16 MHz Motorola 68030 running Macintosh system software.
 Apple's involvement would be to define the initial logic board design, and Bandai would provide the casing and packaging.
-This was considered the fastest delivery solution to market at a very reasonable return on investment for both Apple and Bandai.
+This was considered the fastest delivery solution to market at a very reasonable return on investment for Apple and Bandai.

-As Bandai specifically marketed its Pippin models as game consoles, many of the releases are games and entertainment software or edutainment software.
+As Bandai specifically marketed its Pippin models as game consoles, many of the releases are games, entertainment software, or edutainment software.
 However, unlike conventional gaming consoles, the Pippin has no dedicated graphics or sound processors.
-Because the Pippin platform is based on Macintosh system software, graphic services such as 2D and 3D QuickDraw are made available to developers.
-Early on, Apple encouraged hardware developers to produce 3D rendering hardware so that the RISC processor could be free to tend to other processing.
-MPEG codec is not supported by the system software, as QuickTime is the only video format supported by the platform.
+Because the Pippin platform is based on Macintosh system software, graphic services such as 2D and 3D QuickDraw are available to developers.
+Early on, Apple encouraged hardware developers to produce 3D rendering hardware so that the RISC processor could be free for other processing.
+The MPEG codec is not supported by the system software, as QuickTime is the only video format supported by the platform.

-Originally, Bandai never intended to develop a system with Internet connectivity in mind.
-However, Apple and Bandai received feedback from customers, indicating that they were looking for a system that could connect to the Internet.
-To make Internet connectivity possible, Apple had to incorporate a modem into the Pippin design.
-Two years earlier (1992), Apple had already moved away from the older serial interface with an external Hayes-compatible modem on its Macintosh systems, and switched to a serial interface which included GeoPort – a serial data technology that allowed software to emulate a modem.
+Originally, Bandai never intended to develop a system with Internet connectivity.
+However, Apple and Bandai received customer feedback requesting a system with Internet connectivity.
+To make that possible, Apple incorporated a modem into the Pippin design.
+Two years earlier in 1992, Apple had already moved away from the older serial interface with an external Hayes-compatible modem on its Macintosh systems, and switched to a serial interface which included GeoPort – a serial data technology that allowed software to emulate a modem.
 Implementing GeoPort into the Pippin platform required Apple to make a major change in its design – moving away from the 68030 footprint and to a PowerPC footprint.
 Apple chose the PowerPC 603 32-bit processor, as it was designed to be a low-cost, low-end processor for embedded use.